digitalocean/sample-functions-python-sendgrid-email/README.md

 ### Requirements

 * You need a DigitalOcean account.
 If you don't already have one, you can sign up at [https://cloud.digitalocean.com/registrations/new](https://cloud.digitalocean.com/registrations/new).
+* You need a SendGrid account.
+If you don't already have one, you can sign up at https://signup.sendgrid.com/.
 * You need to create a SendGrid API key with Full Access to connect to your sendgrid account.
 You can learn more about it at https://docs.sendgrid.com/ui/account-and-settings/api-keys.
 * You need to add your `API_KEY` to the `.env` file to connect to the SendGrid API.
 * To send emails with valid email addresses, you have to set up sender authentication.
 You can learn more at https://docs.sendgrid.com/glossary/sender-authentication.